dgadelha/vitest-dynamodb-local/packages/vitest-dynamodb-local/README.md

 # vitest-dynamodb-local

-vitest-dynamodb-local is a fast, concurrent-safe DynamoDB mock for testing with vitest.
+vitest-dynamodb-local is a fast DynamoDB mock for testing with vitest.

 ## Installation